2018 General Rules and Regulations

 All matches are played WITHOUT the use of handicaps UNLESS otherwise dictated by the league.
 The league may, at its discretion, decide that a division should use handicaps due to an unusual handicap spread within the division.

-NOTE: For 2017, handicaps are in effect for the Bogey and Mulligan Divisions.
+NOTE: Handicaps are currently in effect for the Bogey and Mulligan Divisions.
 Before playing a match, players should calculate their handicaps for the teebox they are playing (The pro shop can help you with this) and compare them.
 If the gap is less than 4 strokes, the match should be played STRAIGHT UP.
 Otherwise, the handicap difference MINUS 3 STROKES should be used with strokes assigned in the usual way.

 During regular league play, the home player shall select the tees from which the match